-Created by the Meramec Regional Planning Commission 4 Industrial Drive St. James, MO 65559 In partnership with the Missouri Department of Transportation March 2012

-To the best of the author's knowledge, the data presented here is true and correct.
-However, no responsibility is assumed by the author.
-Data for this map was gathered through and is intended to be a general representation of sidewak condition only.
+Planning Commission 4 Industrial Drive St. James, MO 65559 In partnership with the Missouri Department of Created by the Meramec Regional Transportation March 2012 responsibility is assumed by the author.
+Data for this map was gathered through a "windshield" survey and is intended to be a general representation of sidewak condition only. presented here is true and correct.
+However, no